constcut/aim/README.md

 Can be opened from any view by double clicking on aim.
 Lets you to edit aim, switch to it children, add links, mark progress and export aim.
-Importin exported aim could be done through menu.
+Importing aim could be done through menu.

 ![aim screenshot](info/single_view.png)